Drifty-Cyber/Drifty-Cyber/README.md

 - 👋 Hi, My name is Raphael Fadimu
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently discovering the superpowers of AdonisJS & KnexJS
-- 🛳 Sailing with ExpressJS, Typescript, MySQL & ReactJS
+- 🛳 Sailing with ExpressJS, Typescript, MySQL & React
 - 💞️ I’m looking to collaborate on JavaScript Projects
 - 📫 How to reach me raphaelfadimu@gmail.com